-In implementation of the Memorandum of Understanding (MoU) between the Kenya Wildlife Service (KWS) and the Wildlife Justice Commission (WJC), on 19 July Olivia Swaak-Goldman, Executive Director of the WJC, presented Julius Kimani HSC; ndc (K), Acting Director General KWS, with two cellbrite machines to assist KWS with their work combatting wildlife crime.
+The Wildlife Justice Commission (WJC) does not only undertake its own investigations; it shares intelligence, tools and techniques with other organisation.
+In implementation of the Memorandum of Understanding between the Kenya Wildlife Service (KWS) and the WJC, on 19 July Olivia Swaak-Goldman, WJC Executive Director, presented Julius Kimani HSC; ndc (K), Acting Director General KWS, with two cellbrite machines to assist KWS with their work combatting wildlife crime.

 The Kenya Wildlife Service is a Kenyan state corporation that was established in 1989 to conserve and manage Kenya’s wildlife.
 It is established under an Act of Parliament Cap 376 with the mandate to conserve and manage wildlife in Kenya, and to enforce related laws and regulations.